Tendinopathy is a broadly defined as a painful condition occurring in and around tendons in response to overuse or under-preparation.

 What did they report?

-- Higher intensity resistance training had consistent evidence of greater pooled mean effect sizes comprising additional external resistance compared with body mass only.
+- Higher-intensity resistance training showed consistent evidence of greater pooled mean effect sizes when additional external resistance was used compared with body mass only.

-- Less frequency had greater efficacy, implying benefits of adequate recovery, compared with higher frequencies of once or more per day.
+- Lower frequency had greater efficacy, implying benefits of adequate recovery, compared with higher frequencies of once or more per day.

 - Training volume pooled mean effect sizes were minimal and inconsistent.